1950s

 • Page 3 – The 'first' and 'second' Korean Wars

-New Zealand was one of the first states to answer the Security Council's call for combat assistance (16 would eventually do so).
-The government offered two frigates on 29 June
+New Zealand was one of the first states to answer the Security Council's call with combat assistance (sixteen would eventually do so).
+On 29 June, the government offered

 • Page 4 – Kayforce joins the conflict

-In January 1951 a further New Zealand contingent joined the UN Command – Kayforce.
-On 26 July 1950, in response to another plea from the UN Secretary-General, Trygve Lie,
+At this point a further New Zealand contingent joined the UN Command - Kayforce.
+On 26 July 1950, in response to a further plea from the UN Secretary-General, Trygve Lie, the

 • Page 5 – The Commonwealth Division

-In October 1951, now deployed on the Imjin River as part of 28th British Commonwealth Infantry Brigade, the New Zealand gunners took part in Operation Commando, an advance of 5
+In October 1951, now deployed on the Imjin River as part of 28th British Commonwealth Infantry Brigade, the New Zealand gunners took part in Operation Commando, during which

 • Page 6 – End of the conflict